corersky/mola-public/README.md

 ## Ansible script for automatic deployment of docker environment

 ### Used hosts
-To change destination you should create
+To change destination you should create new hostgroup and add machines there.
+To change authorized user changed ansible_user to new value.

 ```
 *$ cat ansible/hosts*